 There are 12 campgrounds in Death Valley National Park.
-With the exception of Furnace Creek Campground, which accepts reservations October 15 to April 15, all Death Valley campgrounds are first-come, first-served.
+With the exception of Furnace Creek Campground (which accepts reservations October 15 to April 15) and Fiddlers’ Campground (which accepts reservations year-round), all other Death Valley campgrounds are first-come, first-served.
 Finding an open site is rarely a problem; however, Texas Spring Campground in Furnace Creek may fill during spring weekends.
+High elevation campgrounds can fill during holiday weekends in summer.

 Campgrounds are open seasonally (either fall-spring or spring-fall) depending on their elevation.
 Check the National Park Service website for seasonal alerts prior to heading out on a Death Valley camping trip.
 There are also primitive campgrounds and many opportunities for backcountry camping.